-First see my answer to letter above number 17914.
-Anodizing is aluminum oxide, very hard (grinding wheels are made of aluminum oxide), very brittle, an can withstand no flexing.
+First see my answer to letter above number 41531.
+Anodizing is aluminum oxide, very hard (grinding wheels are made of aluminum oxide), very brittle, and can withstand no flexing.
 Type III can withstand even less flexing than Type II, but in your case, apparently the strength of the heavier coating is withstanding the flexing more than the strength of the thinner coating.

 Robert H Probert Technical Services